sigpwny/sigpwny.github.io-archive/_meetings/intro-web.md

 	an alert(1) inside script tags, go to 'My Snippets', and click 'My site'."
 	]
 list-of-topics: [
-	"How clients and servers communicate via HTTP.", "Warned about the the ethical and legal concerns of knowing how to hack website.", "Introduced Google Gruyere and OverTheWire's Natas wargames."
+	"Explained how clients and servers communicate via HTTP.", "Warned about the the ethical and legal concerns of knowing how to hack websites.", "Introduced Google Gruyere and OverTheWire's Natas wargames."
 	]
 ---